 Many aquatic nuisance species (ANS), such as the zebra mussel and Eurasian water-milfoil, can be unintentionally transported from one waterbody to another on the floats of seaplanes.
 Therefore, it is important to clean the aircraft to remove ANS before traveling, rather than after landing at new locations.
 In addition, it is important for you to incorporate the procedures listed here into the operation of your seaplane.
 However, plane safety is the first priority when considering and following these guidelines.
 Please click here for US Coast Guard Guidelines for Seaplanes.

-More Good News from the Front Lines – From the Fall 2005 edition of the Water Column
+More Good News from the Front Lines – From the The Water Column

 Local efforts to prevent the spread of invasive aquatic plants continue to pay off.